Removing Popular Faces in Curve Arrangements: Introduction

-\subparagraph {Nonogram complexity.}
+\subsubsection{Nonogram complexity.}

-Van de Kerkhof~\etal observe that curved nonograms come in different flavors of increasing complexity --- not in terms of how hard it is to \emph {solve} a puzzle, but how hard it is to understand the rules (see Figure~\ref {fig:difficulty}).
-They state that it would be of interest to generate puzzles of a specific complexity level; their generators are currently not able to do so other than by trial and error. \begin {itemize} \item \emph {Basic} nonograms are puzzles in which each clue corresponds to a sequence of unique faces.
-The analogy with clues in classical nonograms is straightforward. \item \emph {Advanced} nonograms may have clues that correspond to a sequence of faces in which some faces may appear multiple times because the face is incident to the same curve (on the same side) multiple times.
+Van de Kerkhof~\etal observed that curved nonograms come in different levels of complexity --- not in terms of how hard it is to \emph {solve} a puzzle, but how hard it is to understand the rules (see Figure~\ref {fig:difficulty}).
+They state that it would be of interest to generate puzzles of a specific complexity level; their generators \newtext{can currently do this only} \removedtext{are currently not able to do so other than} by trial and error. \begin {itemize} \item \emph {Basic} nonograms are puzzles in which each clue corresponds to a sequence of \removedtext{unique}\newtext{distinct} faces.
+The analogy with clues in classic nonograms is straightforward. \item \emph {Advanced} nonograms may have clues that correspond to a sequence of faces in which some faces may appear multiple times because the face is incident to the same curve (on the \emph{same} side) multiple times.
 When such a face is filled, it is also counted multiple times; in particular, it is no longer true that the sum of the numbers in a clue is equal to the total number of filled faces incident to the curve.
-This makes the rules harder to understand, and thus advanced nonograms are only suitable for more experienced puzzle freaks. \looseness -1 \item \emph {Expert} nonograms may have clues in which a single face is incident to the same curve on \emph {both} sides.
-They are even more confusing than advanced nonograms. \end {itemize}
+This makes the rules harder to understand. \cutout{Advanced nonograms are not recommended for new users.} \item \emph {Expert} nonograms may have clues in which a single face is incident to the same curve on \emph {both} sides.
+They are even more confusing than advanced nonograms.
+Expert nonograms are only suitable for experienced puzzle freaks. \end {itemize}

-It is not hard to see that expert puzzles correspond exactly to arrangements with self-intersecting curves.
-The difference between basic and advanced puzzles is more subtle; it corresponds exactly to the presence of \emph {popular faces} in the arrangement.
+It is easy to see that arrangements with self-intersecting curves correspond exactly to expert puzzles.
+The difference between basic and advanced puzzles is more subtle; it is exactly the presence of \emph {popular faces} in the arrangement.